Visualize Value at the Speed of Light

-Headwall's HYPERSPEC® family of hyperspectral imaging sensors are small, light, and rugged.
+Headwall's HYPERSPEC® family of hyperspectral sensors and imaging systems are small, light, and rugged.
 The simple but elegant all-concentric design uses precisely-engineered master-quality holographic diffraction gratings and mirrors to deliver high signal-to-noise, high spectral and spatial resolution, and a wide, aberration-corrected field of view.

 A hyperspectral data cube thus contains complete X, Y, and wavelength data that can be analyzed and managed through Headwall's powerful applications software.